OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/data-factory/data-factory-azure-documentdb-connector.md

   }
 }
 ```
-Voorbeeld JSON-document in de verzameling persoon in een Cosmos-DB-database:
+Voorbeeld JSON-document in Hallo persoon verzameling in een Cosmos-DB-database:

 ```JSON
 {